 Until 2022, in the State of Maryland, only The University of Baltimore offered a program in applied psychology specifically with a concentration in Industrial and Organizational Psychology.
 As of 2022, Johns Hopkins University has begun offering an Applied Psychology master's program with a concentration in organizational analytics and human factors psychology.
-Furthermore, as of 2016 the University of Maryland, College Park offers a hybrid Master of Professional Studies in Industrial Organizational Psychology, and for over 15 years the University of Maryland Baltimore County (UMBC) has been offering an in-person Master of Professional Studies in Industrial Organizational Studies in Studies in Industrial Organizational Psychology.
+Furthermore, as of 2016 the University of Maryland, College Park offers a hybrid Master of Professional Studies in Industrial Organizational Psychology, and for over 15 years the University of Maryland Baltimore County (UMBC) has been offering an in-person Master of Professional Studies in Industrial Organizational Psychology at the Universities of Shady Grove campus.
 Table 6 presents comparative programs in Maryland.